 How long after you can smoke weed?

-The answer is just a couple of hours.
-You can wait until you get home from a dentist office or after taking a shower.
 There is no a specific time frame you must not smoke weed but you should at least wait for the bleeding to stop.
 Basically, people with bleeding gums should avoid smoking weed frequently and this is the same case after tooth removal.

 The final word